-A program manager is responsible for overseeing a portfolio of projects that are interconnected, share common goals, and contribute to a larger strategic objective.
-Their role is to align these projects with business strategy, ensuring seamless collaboration, efficient resource allocation, and on-time delivery.
+A program manager oversees a portfolio of interconnected projects, shares common goals, and contributes to a larger strategic objective.
+They align these projects with business strategy, ensuring seamless collaboration, efficient resource allocation, and on-time delivery.

 What is the role of a program manager in an organization?